-Community gardens are places where people come together to grow fresh food, to learn, relax and make new friends.(Australian City Farms & Community Gardens Network).
+Accoring to the Australian City Farms & Community Gardens Network, Community gardens are places where people come together to grow fresh food, to learn, relax and make new friends.

 Community gardens are part of a growing movement towards growing your own local food, with many benefits for personal and environmental health and social togetherness.

-For some people, the interest in production and consumption of local food stems from concerns about the global economic and environmental impacts of peaking oil supplies, climate change and food security.
+For some people, the interest in production and consumption of local food stems from concerns about the global economic and environmental impacts of peak oil supplies, climate change and food security.
 For others, it may be that the food they grow themselves, buy at the local village markets or from local producers, simply tastes better, is convenient and freshly picked.

 All community gardens are unique, as they reflect the management choices of the community group that tend them.
 Community gardens are community generated projects.